Crystalnix/Termius-Documentation/android/features/terminal_tabs.md

 ![Terminal Tabs](../.images/rocket.png)

-Tap the Rocket ship Shaped button to open the Quick Connect panel.
-Here you'll find a search option to search through existing hosts, the hosts you use frequently, the Local Terminal and DNS Service Discovery.
+Tap the Rocket ship Shaped button to open the `Quick Connect` panel.
+Here you'll find a search option to search through existing hosts, the hosts you use frequently, the `Local Terminal` and `DNS Service Discovery`.

 ## Session options